dengbaoling/-restc/Mock.valid().md

         "actual": "value2",
         "expected": "value1",
         "action": "equal to",
-        "message": "[VALUE] Expect data.name'value is equal to value1, but is value2" }
+        "message": "[VALUE] Expect ROOT.name'value is equal to value1, but is value2" }
 ]
 ```